scramblesolutions/SSO-Server/README.md

 ## Troubleshooting

 - **Common Issues:**
-  - Ensure all environment variables are set correctly.
+  - Ensure environment is set correctly and installation is completed.
   - Check the Django logs for any errors and resolve them accordingly.
   - Verify client registration details (client ID, secret, redirect URIs) are correct.